RamonGiovane/py-data-digger/README.md

   >>> SeekError
 ```

-⚠️ The special flag is required because it may conflict with other mapping keys.
+⚠️ The special flag is required because it may conflict with other mapped keys.
 Use with caution.